BOARD OF NURSING

 The Board of Nursing shall approve students enrolled in programs outside of the state to fulfill their clinical hours in Montana facilities.
 See ARM 24.159.608 for specific instructions and requirements to make the request to the Board.
 This rule ONLY applies to nursing programs leading to initial licensure as an RN or LPN, not RN to BSN programs.

 Yes.
-Anytime an applicant is educated outside of the United States they are considered to be foreign educated and must complete all requirements of a foreign educated applicant.
+Anytime an applicant is educated outside of the United States they are considered to be internationally educated and must complete all requirements of an internationally educated applicant.
 See ARM 24.159.1029 for PN applicants and ARM 24.159.1229 for RN applicants.

 When you have graduated from an approved nursing program, you will need to complete the Board of Nursing examination application and register with Pearson VUE.
 You may find the application and instructions on the License tab above, and choose the appropriate license type from the left.
-To register with Pearson VUE call (866) 496-2539 or visit www.pearsonvue.com/nclex.
+To register for the NCLEX visit https://portal.ncsbn.org/.

 An applicant for licensure by examination can take the NCLEX at ANY Pearson VUE testing site.
 The applicant need NOT take the NCLEX at the Montana sites in Helena or Billings to be licensed in Montana.
 You will work with Pearson VUE to determine the testing site and time to take the NCLEX exam.
-To register with Pearson VUE call (866) 496-2539 or visit www.pearsonvue.com/nclex.
+To register for the NCLEX visit https://portal.ncsbn.org/.

 No. The Board of Nursing does not require that you relinquish your LPN license when you are granted an RN license.